6 Ways to Recognize Deskless Employees

 When managers give weekly feedback, their team is 3.2 times more likely to strongly agree they are motivated to do outstanding work (Gallup).

-So, there is a massive disconnect between what we know about recognition and its power and our ability to adequately make recognition part of our comms and employee experience strategies.
+There is a huge disconnect between what we know about the power of recognition and our ability to adequately make recognition part of our comms and employee experience strategies.

 Although our struggles with showing appreciation impacts all workers, we especially struggle to recognize deskless employees.